CORRECTION -- Microchip Technology to Present at the 2020 Wells Fargo TMT Summit

 (NASDAQ:MCHP) – Microchip Technology Incorporated, a leading provider of smart, connected and secure embedded control solutions, announced today that the Company will present at the 2020 Wells

-Fargo TMT Summit on Wednesday, December 2, 2020, at 12:00 p.m.
+Fargo TMT Summit on Wednesday, December 2, 2020, at 2:00 p.m.
 (Eastern Time).
-Presenting for the Company will be Mr. Steve Sanghi, Chief Executive Officer, and Mr. Eric Bjornholt, Senior
+Presenting for the Company will be Mr. Steve Sanghi, Chief Executive Officer, and Mr. Eric Bjornholt, Senior Vice

 Any forward looking statements made during the presentation are qualified in their entirety by the discussion of risks set forth in the Company's Securities and Exchange Commission filings.
 Copies of SEC filings can be obtained for free at the SEC's website (www.sec.gov) or from commercial document retrieval services.